Ultimate XL Nappy Disposal Bundle with 18 Refills

 To help you out, let's run through what causes nipple pain when breastfeeding a baby, cover some top tips to relieve it, and find the answers to some of the most common questions people ask about sore nipples.

-Let's run through some other common causes and conditions that can lead to sore nipples or overall breast pain when breastfeeding.
+Let's run through some other common causes of sore nipples, and conditions that can lead to them becoming sore or overall breast pain when breastfeeding.

 Also known as vasospasm, this happens when blood flow is restricted to the nipple area.
 It can be caused by a shallow latch or Raynaud's syndrome (a condition that affects blood supply).
 This can be painful or cause a burning sensation, and the nipple may look white.